Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 People certainly accept unequal power distribution in society.
 In contrast, people complain about unequal power distribution.

-Juniors respect seniors who are older than 50 in society.
+Juniors respect senior people who are older than 50 in society.
 Senior and junior people respect each other equally.

 Discrimination is prevalent in every sector of the country; for example, social, government, and non-government organizations.
 On the other hand, people raise their voices against discrimination.